-- First and foremost, you must get 100% of your scholars independently reading at least four books per month. - You are responsible for 100% of your scholars completing nightly literacy homework that will develop them as readers and writers. - You are responsible for getting minimally 90% of your scholars on or above grade level in reading, as measured by Fountas & Pinnell Reading Assessment.
+• First and foremost, you must get 100% of your scholars independently reading at least four books per month.

+- You are responsible for 100% of your scholars completing nightly literacy homework that will develop them as readers and writers. - You are responsible for getting any of your scholars who are still reading below grade level, as measured by the Fountas & Pinnell Reading Assessment, to a Level Z.